 A. SPADA reception center

-1. Inform you about asylum
+1. Informing you about asylum

-2. Help you with the registration procedure
+2. Helping you with the registration procedure

 The Spada must help you fill out the asylum request registration form and check that the file is complete, in order to send it to the prefecture.